Intimate Partner Violence

-- a second stage of acute violence; and
+- the second stage of acute violence; and

-- a third state of contrition or remorse.
+- the third state of contrition or remorse.

 According to this theory, during the tension stage, a victim might do something to provoke a fight because the tension is “unbearable” and the victim wants to “get it over with.”
 After the violence occurs, the victim stays in these relationships because the victim feels at fault as the abuser begins to express contrition and remorse for the violence.

 Every time the cycle repeats itself, the violence increases in frequency and severity as the third stage of contrition and remorse becomes shorter and shorter.
 Because of the cycle of domestic violence, the victim is fearful and takes the blame for causing the abuse.
 The victim might stay with the abuser because the victim feels dependent on the abuser or fears that the violence will increase if she attempts to leave.

 For example, in People v.
 Adams, C085290, 2019 WL 2721640, at *3 (Cal.
 Ct.
 App.
 July 1, 2019), the prosecution called David Cropp, who testified to his background working with families and children exposed to domestic violence.
 In that case, the expert was permitted to testify that:

 - he had been qualified 18 times as an expert in the area of domestic violence and victim and witness participation;

 - it was very common in the criminal justice system for victims of domestic violence to refuse to cooperate with the prosecution or to change or recant their previous statements;